Morro Bay, California: Power plant

 The power plant has played a large role in Morro Bay, and in providing electricity to the Central Coast and the Central Valley of California (primarily Fresno and Bakersfield).
-The plant was built in the 1950s.
-The plant was staffed with 44 employees.
+It was built by PG&E in the mid-1950s to a design by architect William Gladstone Merchant, and was expanded in the 1960s.
 A portion of the city's budget came from taxes on the natural gas the plant burned.
-Previously owned by Pacific Gas and Electric Co.(PG&E), Duke Energy, and LSPower (PG&E), Dynegy had hoped to modernize it with a new combined cycle plant.
-The plant was operating at relatively low capacity factors (approximately 5%) under contract with PG&E, due primarily to economics.
+In 1997, PG&E sold the plant to Duke Energy under a state law requiring energy producers to reduce their assets.

-The modernization proposal was rejected, and the plant closed in February 2014.
-Continued operation would have required expensive upgrades by 2015.
-The 650-megawatt plant operated around the clock during the energy crisis of 2000, but the plant had been operating at just one-sixth of that capacity in the recent years preceding its closure.
+The 650-megawatt plant employed more than 100 workers at its peak and operated around the clock during the energy crisis of 2000, but by the mid-2010s, when it was owned by Dynegy, it had become uneconomical and was operating at 5% of capacity, primarily during periods of peak energy demand.
+It would have required expensive upgrades by 2015 to conform to state law.
+Duke had proposed modernizing the plant by converting it to combined cycle power generation, but the modernization was not carried out, and Dynegy closed the plant in February 2014.

 In 2018, a joint venture of German energy company EnBW and Seattle-based Trident Winds announced its plan to obtain the power plant's grid connection to connect a 650 MW floating offshore wind park comprising up to 100 floating wind turbines and a floating substation situated some 30. mi off the coast.
+In 2022, TotalEnergies, a French energy company, entered the joint venture with Trident Winds and took over the shares previously held by EnBW.

-In 2021, the city council of Morro Bay voted 4-1 to take down the power plant's smoke stacks by 2028.
+In 2021, the city council of Morro Bay voted 4–1 to take down the power plant's smokestacks by 2028.
 The city estimated that maintaining the smoke stacks would cost around a million dollars per year.
-Vistra Corp agreed to tear down the stacks and plans to build a 600 MW lithium-ion battery installation.
+Vistra Energy, which had purchased Dynegy, agreed to tear down the stacks and plans to build a 600 MW lithium-ion battery installation.